 This rally wasn’t a one-time incident but an alarming sign of how deeply anti-Israel sentiment has infiltrated Dutch society, from fringe activism into mainstream public spaces, social media, and even legal channels.

-Today, following fresh reports of violent attacks on Israeli fans in Amsterdam, The Jerusalem Post reveals an exclusive and highly classified report from Israel’s Ministry for Diaspora Affairs and Combatting Antisemitism, written in May 2024.
+Today, following fresh reports of violent attacks on Israeli fans in Amsterdam, The Jerusalem Post reveals an exclusive and highly classified report from Israel’s Diaspora Affairs and Combatting Antisemitism Ministry, written in May 2024.

-The document, obtained by The Jerusalem Post, paints a disturbing picture of rising anti-Israel sentiment and antisemitism in the Netherlands.
+The document, obtained by the Post, paints a disturbing picture of rising anti-Israel sentiment and antisemitism in the Netherlands.
 This anti-Israel agenda, as detailed in the report, spans public rallies, legal and financial networks, social media influence, and even instances of incitement.

 It captures an increasingly hostile environment where anti-Israel sentiment isn’t just tolerated but, at times, is celebrated and encouraged.